MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/clients.md

 Make a new connection.

 1. Set the connection type to **Microsoft SQL Server**.
-2. Specify the name of the Kusto cluster as a server name.
+2. Specify the name of the Azure Data Explorer cluster as a server name.
 For example, *mykusto.kusto.windows.net*.
 3. Set the authentication type **Azure Active Directory - Universal with MFA support**.
 4. Specify the account that is provisioned in the Azure AD.
 For example, *myname@contoso.com*.
 Add the account the first time.
 5. Use Database picker to select the database.